Alejo Bay

 Alejo Bay (1891 - January 30, 1952) was a Mexican political leader.

 Early life

 Bay was born in Álamos, Sonora.
-His father was Thomas Bay, an Irish-American and Confederate soldier from St. Louis, Missouri, that went to live in Alamos after The Union won the war.
+His father was Thomas Bay, a Confederate soldier from St. Louis, Missouri, that went to live in Alamos after The Union won the war.
+His grandfather was Samuel M. Bay, an American lawyer who represented Dred Scott in the 1847 Scott v.
+Emerson case.

 Political career

 Don Alejo Bay figured during a long time in political and federal issues in the Mexican state of Sonora.
 Alejo Bay was two times federal deputy, senator of the republic, local deputy and governor of Sonora during the Constitutional period from 1923 to 1927.
 He was also the Secretary of Treasury during 1939, under the command of general Macias Valenzuela.
 He was good friends with President Álvaro Obregón.
 During 1920, as a senator, he joined a group that was led by generals Jose Gonzalo Escobar and Fausto Topete, against president Plutarco Elias Calles for betraying his comrade Alvaro Obregon which caused him to march in the desert for five years.